nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Find suppliers that have fields that contain all specified keywords cumulatively.

-Format:
+Format: `findS KEYWORD [MORE_KEYWORDS...]`

-* `findS KEYWORD [MORE_KEYWORDS...]`: Displays all suppliers that contain all specified keywords
+* Displays all suppliers that contain all specified keywords

 Example:
 * `findS Oct AM`: Finds suppliers that have both keywords `Oct` and `AM` in their fields.